 For purposes of the vote by the holders of Crude common stock and Crude Class B stock, considered as a single class, the holders of a majority in total voting power of the shares of Crude common stock and Crude Class B stock issued and outstanding as of the record date entitled to vote at the special meeting of the shareholders, present in person or represented by proxy, shall constitute a quorum.
-For purposes of the vote by the sole holder of Crude Class B stock, the holder of a majority in total voting power of shares of Crude Class B stock issued and outstanding as of the record date entitled to vote at the special meeting of the record date entitled to vote at the special meeting of the record date entitled to vote at the special meeting of the record date entitled to vote at the special meeting of the shareholders, present in person or represented by proxy, shall constitute a quorum.
-In the absence of a quorum the Chairman of the meeting or the holders of a majority of the vote sentiled to be cast by the shareholders of Crude class B stock, considered as a single class, who are present in person or by proxy may adjourn the meeting.
+For purposes of the vote by the sole holder of Crude Class B stock, the holder of a majority in total voting power of shares of Crude Class B stock issued and outstanding as of the record date entitled to vote at the special meeting of the shareholders, present in person or represented by proxy, shall constitute a quorum.
+In the absence of a quorum the Chairman of the meeting or the holders of a majority of the votes entitled to be cast by the shareholders of Crude common stock and Crude Class B stock, considered as a single class, who are present in person or by proxy may adjourn the meeting.